alexander-kuzmin-us/Learning-Log/README.md

-# Learning Log: Track Your Learning Journey.
+# Learning Log: Track Your Learning Journey with confidence!

 A robust web application built with Django that helps you track and organize your learning progress.
 Keep a record of topics you're interested in and maintain detailed journal entries as you learn about each subject.